 The median values of relative recent (2012-2015) spawning biomass depletion (SBrecent/ SBF=0) and relative recent (2011-2014) fishing mortality (Frecent/FMSY) over the uncertainty grid of 36 models (Table BET-1) were used to define stock status.
 The values of the upper 90th and lower 10th percentiles of the empirical distributions of relative spawning biomass and relative fishing mortality from the uncertainty grid were used to characterize the probable range of stock status. [adopted]

 A description of the updated structural sensitivity grid used to characterize uncertainty in the assessment is set out in Table BET-1.
 Time series of total annual catch by fishing gear over the full assessment period is shown in Figure BET-1.
-Estimated trends in spawning biomass depletion and juvenile and adult fishing mortality rates for the 36 models in the structural uncertainty grid are shown in Figures BET-2a and BET-2b.
-Figures BET-3 and BET-4 display Majuro plots summarising the results for each of the models in the structural uncertainty grid.
-Figures BET-5 and BET-6 show Kobe plots summarising the results for each of the models in the structural uncertainty grid.
+Estimated trends in spawning biomass depletion for the 36 models in the structural uncertainty grid is shown in Figure BET-2, and juvenile and adult fishing mortality rates from the diagnostic case model is show in BET-3.
+Figure BET-4 displays Majuro plots summarising the results for each of the models in the structural uncertainty grid.
+Figures BET-5 show Kobe plots summarising the results for each of the models in the structural uncertainty grid.
 Table BET-2 provides a summary of reference points over the 36 models in the structural uncertainty grid. [adopted]

 SC14 agreed to use the “updated new growth” model to describe the stock status of BET because SC14 considered it to be the best available scientific information.
 By removing results using the old growth model, the stock status becomes considerably more optimistic.
 However, SC14 also notes that questions remain regarding the “updated new growth” model. [adopted]